Relief Request – Frequently Asked QuestionsOpen All Close All

 F. Extensions of Time to File a Tax Return

 Yes.
 You must file your extension request within one month of the due date.

 We are required by law to charge interest on any late payment.

 No, only the person who mailed the return and/or payment can submit the Declaration of Timely Mailing.

-Proof of mailing may not be required to process your request, however, please keep the original documents for your records, and be prepared to submit them, if requested.
+Proof of mailing may not be required to process your request.
+However, please keep the original documents for your records, and be prepared to submit them, if we request it.